LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 ### Secondary_metabolites.csv

-This data frame contains the data of the concentration in secondary metabolites mesured in 4 plant species translocated in the Swiss Alps at two different elevations (1500 m and 2150 m).
-This experiment aimed to see whether congeneric low- and high-elevation plant produce different amount of chemical defences and whether a translocation change this amount of chemical defences.
+This data frame contains the data of the concentration in secondary metabolites measured in 4 plant species translocated in the Swiss Alps at two different elevations (1500 m and 2150 m).
+This experiment aimed to see whether congeneric low- and high-elevation plants produced different amounts of chemical defences and whether a translocation changed the amount of chemical defences.
 Leaf for the analyses were collected during June and August 2021 by Baptiste Bovay, chemical analyses were performed during October and November 2021 by Baptiste Bovay and Gaétan Glauser.
 This data frame contains the following variables:

 1. Plant: The plant species used
 2. Elevation: The elevation where the plant was translocated
 3. ID: a unique ID for each plant
-4. Lepidoptera: The focal Lepidoptera species feeding of the plant
+4. Lepidoptera: The focal Lepidoptera species feeding on the plant
 5. The ID of the cages where plants were translocated
-6. Date: the date of the experimentation with butterflies (NA = the plant was not used in previous experiment)
+6. Date: the date of the experimentation with butterflies (NA = the plant was not used in previous experiments)
 7. Catapol: The concentration of catapol (relative concentration)
 8. Aucubin: The concentration of aucubin (relative concentration)
 9. Linamarin: The concentration of linamarin (mg/g)